BenjaminTietz/baby-tools-shop/README.md

 # Django E-Commerce Webshop 🏍️

-This project is a full-featured e-commerce web application built using Django and deployed with Docker and Nginx on a V-Server.
+This project is a full-featured e-commerce web application built using Django and deployed with Docker a V-Server.

 ---